dejanr/countn/README.md

 ## Usage Example

 Here is a example of simple async scheduling.
-Where we have subscribed to console log 'we are done' when all async scheduled event have finished executing
+Where we have subscribed to execute some code after all concurent tasks have finished.

 ```js
 var countn = require('countn')